fkie-cad/amides/README.md

 ![amides_architecture](./docs/amides.png)

  Incoming events are transformed into feature vectors by the feature extraction component.
 During operation, features learned during the training phase will be re-used by the feature extraction component.
-Feature vectors are then passed to the Misuse Classification component which classifies events as malicious or benign.
-In case of a malicious result, the feature vector is passed to the Rule Attribution component which generates a ranked list of SIEM rules potentially evaded by the event.
+Feature vectors are then passed to the Misuse Classification component, which classifies events as malicious or benign.
+In case of a malicious result, the feature vector is passed to the Rule Attribution component, which generates a ranked list of SIEM rules potentially evaded by the event.

-This repository contains the source code used for model training, validation, and evaluation, as well as some initial training and validation data that enables to build and evaluate models for AMIDES.
+This repository contains the source code used for model training, validation, and evaluation, as well as some initial training and validation data that enable to build and evaluate models for AMIDES.

-For operational use, AMIDES was integrated into the For more information on how to use AMIDES with Logprep, read [here](https://logprep.readthedocs.io/en/latest/user_manual/configuration/processor.html#amides)
+For operational use, AMIDES is integrated into [Logprep] (https://logprep.readthedocs.io/en/latest/user_manual/configuration/processor.html#amides).

 ## System Requirements

-AMIDES was developed and tested on a Linux-distribution using Python3.10.
+AMIDES was developed and tested on Linux using Python 3.10.
 Before attempting to use AMIDES, make sure you have

-- Physical or virtual host with a Linux-based OS)
+- Physical or virtual host with a Linux-based OS
 - A minimum of 8 GB of RAM
 - At least 1 GB of HDD space
-- Python v3.10 (or newer)
+- Python 3.10 (or newer)

 The repository also contains a `Dockerfile` that enables to create a quickstart environment with AMIDES and all the required dependencies already installed.
 To build and use the quickstart environment, Docker is required.
-Building and using the quickstart environment has been tested using Docker v20.10.
+Building and using the quickstart environment has been tested using Docker 20.10.

-## Getting Code and Initial Data
+## Accessing Code and Initial Data

-In order to get the AMIDES source code and initial data, change into the target location on your system and clone the repository by executing
+In order to access the AMIDES source code and initial data, change into the target location on your system and clone the repository by executing

     git clone https://github.com/fkie-cad/amides.git